lmrodriguezr/lmrodriguezr.github.io/_posts/2017-07-13-rereading-metagenomics.md

 communities assembled.

 In his seminal 1934 work ‘Geobiology or Introduction to the Science of the Environment’, professor L.G.M.
-Baas Becking wrote about microorganisms that[^1]:
+Baas Becking wrote about microorganisms:

-> Everything is everywhere, but the environment selects
+> Everything is everywhere, but the environment selects[^1]

 In this elegantly concise dictum (and throughout his work), Baas Becking provided an early version of the ecologic niche concept as the driver of